llemaitre19/jtsx/README.md

 ## FAQ

-### Jumping or refactoring functions sometimes failed, what is going wrong ?
+### Jumping or refactoring functions sometimes fail, what is going wrong ?

 An invalid `JSX` syntax in the buffer can be the source of the problem. `Tree-sitter` tries to be resilient regarding syntax validity, but sometimes the parser cannot (or is not smart enough to) guess what the errored code means exactly.